rbchan/applied-popdy/notes.md

 - Create new R package for mark-recapture
   * RMark is hard to install on Mac
   * mra is no longer on CRAN
+  * marked doesn't have closed pop models
+  * New R package should be lightweight and easy to install

+- Mark-recapture on candy
+  * Use jelly beans instead of peanut M&M
+  * Use gloves

 ## For 2025